jmjohnson3/NFL_Analytics_SportsBetting/README.md

 inspect the HTML that arrived without rerunning the pipeline.
 Set `NFL_ODDSPORTAL_DEBUG_HTML=1` when you want every failed slug captured instead of just the first handful.

+#### Troubleshooting OddsPortal scraping failures

+When the runtime prints diagnostics such as `html_bytes=100713 legacy_nodes=0 modern_rows=0 participant_nodes=0 next_data_scripts=0 json_like=False`, the
+site responded but the parser could not locate any odds tables.
+Use the following checks before rerunning:

+1. **Inspect the saved snapshot.** Each failed slug is written to `reports/oddsportal_debug/` (or the path you set via `NFL_ODDSPORTAL_DEBUG_DIR`).
+Open the corresponding HTML file in a browser and verify whether the odds table is present in the source.
+If the table is missing, OddsPortal may have changed its markup or blocked the request.
+2. **Rotate User-Agents.** Add extra strings to `ODDSPORTAL_USER_AGENTS` so the scraper cycles through more realistic headers.
+Some regions require a desktop-like agent to receive the standard HTML.
+3. **Confirm the results path.** Ensure `ODDSPORTAL_RESULTS_PATH` and `ODDSPORTAL_SEASON_TEMPLATE` match the slugs you expect (e.g., `nfl/results/`, `nfl-2024-2025/results/`).
+Mistyped values will return valid pages with no odds rows.
+4. **Share the captured HTML.** If the snapshot clearly contains the odds table but parsing still yields zero rows, send the saved file with your bug report so the CSS selectors can be updated without re-scraping the season.

+These steps align with the guardrails already logged by the driver (e.g., "Saved OddsPortal HTML snapshot to ... for slug nfl-2025/results/"), making it easier to triage scraping gaps without rerunning long ingestions.

 Example shell snippet for the default OddsPortal sync: